zpainter/iassist/content/conferences/iassist2023/call-for-submissions.md

 type = "conferences-test"
 +++

-## IASSIST 2023 Call for Submissions
+### Call for Submissions

-Submitting Proposals – **DEADLINE: 6 December 2022**
+### **Submission DEADLINE: 6 December 2022**

 We welcome submissions for presentations, panels, posters, workshops, and lightning talks.
 The theme of this year’s conference is

 ### Diversity in Research: Social Justice from Data

-Submissions from data professionals on the following topics will be prioritized:
+Submissions from data professionals related to *data archiving, data management, data librarianship/stewardship, data literacy, and similar areas* on the following topics will be prioritized:

 - Ableism